 Ami Pedahzur: Director, Institute for Israel Studies; Arnold S. Chaplik Professor in Israel and Diaspora Studies; Professor of Government, University of Texas at Austin.
 Areas of expertise include radicalism, political violence, terrorism, and the ways by which societies and states cope with such challenges, especially in Israel and the Middle East.

-S. Ilan Troen: Stoll Family Chair in Israel Studies and Director of the Schusterman Center for Israel Studies, Brandeis University.
+S. Ilan Troen: Stoll Family Chair in Israel Studies, Emeritus, Brandeis University.
 Publications include Jews and Muslims in the Arab World; Haunted by Pasts Real and Imagined.
 Contributor to The Case Against Academic Boycotts of Israel.